tst2005/love-network/README.md

  * barbes make the [LUBE](https://love2d.org/wiki/LUBE) library that helps to use socket or enet.
  * nothing more?

-I think LUBE is a good base for make their own "LAN protocol".
-But both are low level protocol.
+I think LUBE is a good base to make your custom LAN protocol.
+But both are low level protocol, not so easy to use.

 It should be enough to share data over LAN network, because
  * a big bandwidth (usualy 100M/1000M bps, even 10M bps is often enough) with small latency